 The next two years are a foundation for the rest of your life.
-Whatever you decide now may make the difference between success or failure.
+Whatever you decide now may make a difference to the options you have available in the future.
 You are not able to take all your current subjects to examination level and there are subjects you have never studied before available to you.
 It is important you keep your options choices broad in order to get a balanced education.